We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

 Updated August 26, 2019

-Pelvic support belts can be very effective for the management of pelvic and low back pain during pregnancy.
-The belts are specially designed to give musculoskeletal support to the abdomen and lower back.
+Pelvic support belts are very effective for the management of low back pain during pregnancy.
+They are designed to redistribute baby bump weight to reduce low back strain and pelvic pressure.

 This article contains affiliate links.
 See our full affiliate disclosure.

 Low back pain during pregnancy is very common for two main reasons: